yangl900/portal/README.md

 A simple tool that parses and converts stdin to clickable Azure portal hyperlink.
 Enable easier navigation between Azure CLI and Portal.

 # How to use
+Print the deep link url for my-vm.
+In cloud shell, this will open a new tab automatically with the deep link.
 ```
 az vm show -g my-group -n my-vm | portal
 ```

+Print all deep link urls of VMs in the subscription
 ```
 az vm list | jq -r .[].id | portal
 ```